contactlab/contactsnag/README.md

 This package embeds 2 main functionalities:

 - **Javascript wrapper for Bugsnag**: importing `ContactSnag` in your frontend code gives you access to a pre-configured Bugsnag browser SDK object wrapper that exposes the same APIs of the original SDK.
-- **CLI sourcemap uploader**: calling `contactsnag` from the command line it will upload your bundle's sourcemap to the Bugsnag dashboard (using the Bugsnag API endpoint) for better error debugging.
+- **CLI sourcemap uploader**: calling `contactsnag upload` from the command line it will upload your bundle's sourcemap to the Bugsnag dashboard (using the Bugsnag API endpoint) for better error debugging.

 It is fully written in [Typescript](https://www.typescriptlang.org/docs/home.html) (version >= 3.3.3) and extensively uses [`fp-ts` library](https://github.com/gcanti/fp-ts).